 What to Do If Your Credit Is Pulled Without Your Consent

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been previewed, commissioned or otherwise endorsed by any of our network partners.

 You always make your loan payments on time and manage your credit responsibly.
 You even check your credit report for mistakes once a year to protect that great score.
 But what if your credit is negatively affected through no fault of your own?

-Certain kinds of credit inquiries can affect your credit score, and one that is done without your authorization can be especially worrisome.
-At best, you might have made a purchase or signed up for a service not realizing it would require a credit approval; at worst, it could be a sign of attempted identity theft.
+Certain kinds of credit inquiries can knock down your credit score, and one that is done without your authorization can be especially worrisome.
+At best, you might have signed up for a service not realizing it would require a credit approval; at worst, it could be a sign of attempted identity theft.
 Luckily, there are steps you can take to protect yourself and mitigate any possible damage that may occur from an unauthorized inquiry.